Adam Smith (footballer, born 1992): Return to Leicester

 On 27 June 2014 he signed a new two-year deal with Leicester.
 Following an injury to first-choice goalkeeper Kasper Schmeichel, Smith was on the substitutes bench for nine Premier League games during the first half of the 2014–15 season as cover for Ben Hamer, as well as featuring for the Leicester City U21s, keeping a clean sheet against Schalke in the Premier League International Cup.

 Mansfield Town (loan)

 On 9 January 2015, Smith moved on a one-month loan to League Two club Mansfield Town after Leicester's signing of Mark Schwarzer moved Smith back down to third choice.
 The following day, Smith made his Football League debut, starting in a 2–1 away loss against Burton Albion in which he came up against fellow Leicester City loanee Jacob Blyth.

 Northampton Town

 On 26 June 2015, Smith signed a two-year deal with League Two club Northampton Town.
+In his first season with The Cobblers, Smith made The Football League Team of the Season and PFA Team of the Year – as well as winning promotion to League One.
+He made 94 appearances in all competitions for Northampton.